 Afternoon

 Start by hiking through Cascadilla Gorge or taking a short walk to the base of Ithaca Falls.
-Next, explore the Cornell Botanical Gardens from the Nevin Welcome Center.
+Next, explore the Cornell Botanic Gardens from the Nevin Welcome Center.
 Follow winding paths through the Mundy Wildflower Garden or take a wooded loop trail around Beebe Lake.
 As you cross Beebe Dam Bridge or Thurston Avenue Bridge, stop and view Triphammer Falls.
 On your way back, cross over Sackett Foot Bridge.
-As an alternative, especially if you have young children, check out Ithaca Children’s Garden.
-The three-acre site located across from the Cayuga Lake inlet boasts a winding stone pathway that leads through a wetland habitat garden and a spring bulb labyrinth.
-There are several playful spaces for visitors to enjoy along the way, like a giant snapping turtle land sculpture.
+Alternatively, if you’re with young children, the Sciencenter offers exciting sensory and educational experiences.
+At the same time, Ithaca Children’s Garden boasts a winding stone pathway that leads to several playful spaces for visitors to enjoy, like a giant snapping turtle land sculpture.

 Dinner